University of Central Punjab

-The University of Central Punjab (Urdu: یونیورسٹی آف سنٹرل پنجاب) or UCP is a private university located on Khayaban-e-Jinnah Road, Lahore, Punjab, Pakistan.
+The University of Central Punjab or UCP is a private university located on Khayaban-e-Jinnah Road, Lahore, Punjab, Pakistan.

 History

 On 15 August 1996, the Punjab Group of Colleges, a private business venture, petitioned the Government of Punjab for the establishment of a university in the province.
 UCP was chartered by the Government of the Punjab in 2002 and recognized by the Higher Education Commission (Pakistan).
 Punjab Institute of Computer Science (PICS), Punjab College of Commerce (PCC) and Punjab College of Information Technology (PCIT) formed the core of the university at the time of establishment.

 Following a restructuring in 2004, the PCBA and PICS operate under the Faculty of Management Studies and Faculty of Information Technology of the University of Central Punjab respectively.
 The Punjab Colleges of Commerce and the Punjab Law College respectively function under the Faculties of Commerce and of Law of the University of Central Punjab.
 The Faculty of Engineering (FOE) was introduced in 2002.

 The university is located opposite Shaukat Khanum Memorial Cancer Hospital & Research Centre on Khayaban-e-Jinnah Road Lahore.
 It covers an area of 500,000 square feet.
 The campus was built in 2010 and consists of five blocks.
 There is an auditorium block consisting of 300 seats.
 It houses a number of facilities, both curricular and co-curricular in nature.